metasfresh/metasfresh-documentation/_webui_collection/EN/Create_compensation_group_scheme.md

 1. Select a **Product**, e.g. [*Group discount*](Product_for_group_discount).
  >**Note:** You can select any product from the list in the product field.

-1. Optionally, you can enter a **Discount %** right here which will then be applied directly when creating the compensation group.
+1. ***Optional:*** Enter a **Discount %** right here which will then be applied automatically when creating the compensation group.
 However, you can also leave it at 0 and manually enter the discount amount later in the sales order.
 1. Click "Done" to close the window and add the discount product to the list.
 1. [metasfresh saves the progress automatically](Saveindicator).